 Day 3: Sheep Camp to Happy Camp

 We will eat breakfast and break camp early, as “summit day” is by far the most demanding stretch of the trail.
 We will climb 2,500 vertical feet in 3.5 miles to the Chilkoot Pass before crossing into Canada.
-Leaving Sheep Camp, we will climb steadily, eventually climbing above tree line and entering the alpine.
+Leaving Sheep Camp, we will climb steadily, eventually climbing above the tree line and entering the alpine.
 At mile 16, we gain views of the summit at “the scales,” where stampeders weighed their goods before crossing the pass into Canada.
 Here, the Royal Canadian Mounted Police required them to have enough supplies to subsist unaided for one year.
 The “Golden Staircase” begins here and leads to a warming shelter at the Chilkoot Pass.
-The terrain changes dramatically as we proceed another 4 miles along the alpine trail to Happy Camp, descending more than 700 feet in the process.
-After reaching Happy Camp, we will ultimately spend the night above tree line.
+The terrain changes dramatically as we proceed another four miles along the alpine trail to Happy Camp, descending more than 700 feet in the process.
+After reaching Happy Camp, we will ultimately spend the night above the tree line.

 Day 4: Happy Camp to Bare Loon Lake

 After reaching the summit, the most strenuous part of the trip will be behind us.
-From Happy Camp we will continue 8.5 miles to Bare Loon Lake.
+From Happy Camp, we will continue 8.5 miles to Bare Loon Lake.
 Though there will be a few modest climbs, we’ll drop over 500 feet of net elevation on our way to camp.
 Our route will meander alongside beautiful mountain streams and lakes.
 At Deep Lake, we enter the boreal forest and leave the high alpine terrain behind.
-We descend for 3 miles from Deep Lake to Lindeman City, a historic location where many stampeders spent the winter of 1897-98 building boats, intended to transport them and their supplies the 550 miles downstream to Dawson City and the Klondike.
+We descend for three miles from Deep Lake to Lindeman City, a historic location where many stampeders spent the winter of 1897-98 building boats, intended to transport them and their supplies the 550 miles downstream to Dawson City and the Klondike.
 A Parks Canada exhibit of the old townsite gives us a great idea of what life was like during that period.
 We climb modestly from Lindeman to Bare Loon Lake where we make our camp for our final night.

 Day 5: Bare Loon Lake to Lake Bennett